KxSystems/docs/docs/ml/toolkit/utilities/preproc.md

 -  `data` is a list of any type to encode

-returns a dictionary providing the schema mapping values for the input data (`modelInfo`) and a predict function to be used on new data (`predict`)
+returns a dictionary providing the schema mapping values for the input data (`modelInfo`) and a transform function to be used on new data (`transform`)

 ???
 "Dictionary return"
 	The schema mapping values are contained within `modelInfo` and map each symbol to its integer representation